Jorge M. Pérez: Career

 During the 2008 financial crisis, some of The Related Group's projects experienced financial difficulties as buyers defaulted or banks restricted lending.
 Pérez established a hedge fund to acquire distressed real estate.
 Forbes estimated his wealth at $1.3 billion before the 2008 financial crisis.
 As of March 2013, his wealth was estimated at $1.2 billion, coinciding with a resurgence in Florida real estate prices.

 His firm has developed projects in Argentina, Brazil, Panama, Uruguay, and Mexico.
 Completed skyscraper condo projects include: 50 Biscayne, Icon Brickell, Icon South Beach, Murano at Portofino, and Paraiso Bay.

+In 2008, the company finalized Icon Brickell, a three-tower urban development on the south side of the Miami River with more than 1,700 condominium units.
+In 2018, the Related Group finished Paraíso Bay, consisting of four towers and more than 1,300 condominium units in Miami's Edgewater neighborhood.
 In 2019, the company completed a 400-unit luxury apartment project in Tampa, Florida, while announcing plans for the construction of over 700 units in west Florida.
 In 2017, The Related Group opened an office in Dallas with plans for apartment development in Denver, Las Vegas, Phoenix, and major Texas markets.
 In 2018, The Related Group and Block Capital Group broke ground on the Bradley, a 175-unit apartment building in Miami featuring interior design by Kravitz Design.
 In 2018, The Related Group completed Icon Midtown, a high-rise apartment building in Atlanta, marking Pérez's first completed development in the state of Georgia.
 Wynwood 25, a partnership between Pérez and East End Capital, was scheduled for completion in 2019 and includes 289 rental apartments, ranging from 400 to 1,200 square feet.
-In 2023 he completed a 50 unit building on Fisher Island, Florida.
+The Residences at 6 Fisher Island, a 50-unit ultra-luxury project on Fisher Island,Florida, will be completed in 2026.